owojcikiewicz/school-notifications/README.md

 The initial project was a Discord bot created in Lua, I decided to re-write it in Python and use webhooks instead of bots.

 ### Installation
-Locate the configuration file located at `school-notifications/config.py`, enter the necessary data and install all necessary dependencies.
+Open the configuration file located at `school-notifications/config.py`, enter the necessary data and install all necessary dependencies.
 After that, simply run the script using `python school-notifications/main.py`.